Masters in Engineering Management

 Admission requirements for MEM

-The admission requirements for Masters in Engineering Management are almost similar in most of the universities.
+The admission requirements for Engineering Management are almost similar in most of the universities.
 They are:

 - The student should be fluent in English and should hold a valid TOEFL or IELTS score for non-native students.